jsaintyv/Fcsc2025WriteUp/README.md

 # France Cyber Security Challenge 2025

-As every year, ANSSI organizes a competition for the selection of the French team for the European Cybersecurity Challenge (ECSC)
+Like every year, ANSSI organizes a competition to select the French team for the European Cybersecurity Challenge (CECS).

-I'm too old to be in the french team but i usually participate in this competition because it's the one that allows me to work on all my skills.
+I am too old and I definitely do not have the level to join the French team, but I regularly participate in this competition because it allows me to develop all my skills.

 Every year, I try to improve my ranking.

-In this repository, you will found tools i use in forensics challenge and some writeup
+In these directories, you'll find the tools I use for the Forensics Challenge, as well as some articles.

 ## Tools